oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 ---
 layout: blog_post
-title: "How to Build an Okta Documentation Chatbot in Python"
+title: "How I Built an Okta Documentation Chatbot in Python"
 author: tanish-kumar
 by: internal-contributor
 communities: [python]